A young child pushes a loaded cardboard box across an open floor while a grown-up stays close beside them.

 Step 02

-Put the cardboard box on the floor and add a few soft items until it feels heavier than empty but still easy for your child to shove forward.
+Place a large cardboard box at the start and add a few soft items until it feels heavier than empty but remains easy for your child to push.

 Step 03